 As personal exchange of feelings between two individuals, the kiss can be a polite greeting, a sign of respect or an expression of caring concern.
-It can also be a display of sensual love, or even sometimes a sign of deceitful betrayal.
-In short, a kiss has many shades and levels of emotion
+It can also be a display of sensual love, or sometimes even a sign of deceitful betrayal.
+In short, a kiss can convey many messages and have many levels of emotion.

 Cannova's Cupid and Psyche

-In this famous sculpture, Venus, the goddess of love and beauty, was jealous of a princess worshiped by the people for her beauty.
-So, naturally, the goddess asked her son Cupid to make the girl fall in love with a horrid monster.
+In this famous sculpture Venus, the goddess of love and beauty, was jealous of a princess worshiped by the people for her beauty.
+To change this situation the goddess asked her son Cupid to make the girl fall in love with a horrid monster.

-The story reminds us of other tales such as Beauty and the Beast, Sleeping Beauty and Cinderella, has its ups and downs, but love finally prevails and everyone lives happily ever after, since Princess Psyche gets to be a goddess, too.
+The story reminds us of other tales such as Beauty and the Beast, Sleeping Beauty and Cinderella.
+It has its ups and downs, but love finally prevails and everyone lives happily ever after since Princess Psyche gets to be a goddess, too.

-The creator of this piece, Antonio Cannova (1757-1822), was an Italian sculptor who won wide acclaim for his funerary and mythological sculptures.
+The creator of this sculpture, Antonio Cannova (1757-1822), was an Italian sculptor who won wide acclaim for his funerary and mythological sculptures.
 He also lent his neoclassical style to portrait sculptures, including famous ones of people like Napoleon and George Washington.

 The nude figure had long been an admired and accepted art form.
 Greek gods and goddesses had often been shown in all their unclothed and idealized glory.

-Renaissance sculptors and painters depicted lots of nudes.
-Even conservative Victorians could accept the classic works as being "artistic".
+Renaissance sculptors and painters also depicted many nudes.
+Even conservative Victorians could accept the classic-style works as being "artistic".
 But Rodin's figures were not just nude.
 They were naked.

 They were not like the allegorical, romanticized sculpture of classical times.
 They were not gods offering a lesson about morality.
 They looked more like ordinary people, neighbors and co-workers -- but without their clothes.
 People were shocked and outraged.

-Originally, a similar bronze sculpture by Rodin was meant to represent an unfaithful wife from Dante's Inferno for a larger sculpture of the "Gates of Hell".
+Originally a similar bronze sculpture by Rodin was meant to represent an unfaithful wife from Dante's Inferno for a larger sculptural group of the "Gates of Hell".
 A 29 inch bronze version was displayed at the The World's Columbian Exposition in Chicago in1893 in a secluded spot with limited access since it was considered unsuitable for general public display.